zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 That’s why I say rational optimist.
 But __you have to be rational__.
 Know all the [[pitfalls]].
 Know the [[downsides]], but still __keep your [[chin]] up__.

+> think big

 You’ve got one life on this planet.
 Why not try to build something big?
 __This is the beauty of Elon Musk__, and why I think he inspires so many people, it’s just because he __takes on__ really, really big [[audacious]] __tasks__.
 And he provides an example for people to think big.

+And it takes a lot of work to build even small things.
+I don’t think __the corner [[grocery]] store owner__ is working any less hard than Elon Musk, or pouring any less sweat and [[toil]] into it.
+Maybe even more.

+But for whatever reason, education, [[circumstance]], they didn’t get the chance to think as big, so the outcome is not as big.
+So, it’s just better to think big.